jlafer/studio-rpt/README.md

 Please let me know if there are other features that you would like to see in the program.

 ## Configuration
-Custom fields can be configured that are reported as fields in the summary execution report.
+Custom fields can be configured and included in the summary execution report.
 Custom fields are specified in a `config.json` file, whose location is indicated with the --cfgPath command-line argument.
 A sample config file is located in the project folder (`sample-config.json`).
 The required file format is outlined below.

 The report configuration file must follow this format:
 ```